May 6, 2025

-Sarasota County is buying Camp Venice
+Sarasota County bought Camp Venice for $14 Million

 On April 5, 2025, someone posted this newspaper clipping to our private Camp Venice Facebook group.
 It was from the April 4th, 2025 Sarasota Herald-Tribune article about Snook Haven which is next door to our Camp Venice RV Resort.

 We were in shock and reached out to neighbors to see if they knew anything.
 The onsite park office was closed but someone contacted a staff member only to be told she was unaware of it but would contact the camp owner.
 We had never met the man, but knew his name was Robert Kurens and told he owns both Camp Venice and the Myakka River RV Resort.
+The next morning we went to the onsite office and was told by the Camp Venice employee that the newspaper article was misinformation.

 The Sarasota Herald-Tribune newspaper article let the cat out of the bag and it caused an outright panic in the park.
 Some of the residents have lived here for decades.
 Instead of using that opportunity to be transparent with the residents, on Sunday April 6th, we received this email from Kurens.
 Rest assured, no one believed it for a minute.
 We contacted the newspaper reporter Earle Kimel who wrote the article and Earle replied that his sources were good.
 Time to do some Internet digging!